 So what’s all the fuss with this soup?

-Gujaratis add jaggery a.k.a. molasses to all their food to have a perfect balance of sweet, sour and spicy flavors.
-So the kadhee follows the same rule.
-The other unique feature of Gujarati kadhee is that it is made from buttermilk, which makes it more watery and soup like in consistency.
+Gujaratis add jaggery, a.k.a. molasses, to all their food to achieve a perfect balance of sweet, sour, and spicy flavors.
+The kadhi follows the same rule.

 Mom has been making yogurt for the last 50 years.
-Dad needs fresh yogurt everyday.
-Mom boils the milk, lets it cool down and then adds the starter yogurt from yesterday’s yogurt, it ferments overnight and is ready for the use the next day.
+Dad needs fresh yogurt every day.
+Mom boils the milk, lets it cool down, and then adds the starter yogurt from yesterday’s yogurt.
+It ferments overnight and is ready for use the next day.

 - Fermented and so has probiotics, which promote healthy gut flora.